sahuaman83/Competetive/Readme.md

 # Competetive

-Here is some code from different contest of online platform like codeforces,hackerearth,codechef,leetcode etc.
+Here is some code from different contest of online platform like GeeksforGeeks, Codeforces, Hackerearth, Codechef, Leetcode etc.